-While there are challenges and disadvantages to the distributed development model, many of these roadblocks can be overcome by a skilled IT manager and knowledge of distributed development best practices.
+There are challenges and disadvantages to the distributed development model.
+However, many of these roadblocks can be overcome by a skilled IT manager and knowledge of distributed development best practices.
 Read on to learn three ways IT leaders can unlock the productivity, flexibility and cost-savings benefits of distributed teams for custom software development projects.

 1. Time Management

 Distributed teams lack the ability to interact in real-time.
 While this may seem like a disadvantage, smart time management and superior project planning can help IT leaders control for success.
-Upfront planning for time matters.
+More than that, upfront planning for time matters.
 While team members may retain flexibility in hours worked, managers should request standard hours of availability for impromptu check-ins and document these hours of availability and time zones.

 Without shared workspace or unified schedules, daily or bi-weekly stand-up meetings are critically important tools for team members to share updates.
-When time differences span 10-12 hours, planning these meetings at neutral times is critical, but may require participation from some contributors outside traditionally-scheduled hours.
+When time differences span 10-12 hours, planning these meetings at neutral times is critical.
+It may require participation from some contributors outside traditionally-scheduled hours.
 While this is occasionally a necessity, evening or early-morning meetings should be kept to a minimum.

 For team managers, sensitivity to team members’ need to work together is crucial.
 On very large projects that involve sub-teams, Tomas Ulin of MySQL recommends organizing teams by module and time zone when possible to support collaboration.